Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Performance Analysis

-where $H_{j} = \sum_{v=1}^{j} 1/v$, the $j^{\text{th}}$ Harmonic number. \end{thm} \begin{rem} \normalfont Observe that in \eqref{eqn:rep_latency} and \eqref{eqn:mds_latency} above, adding redundancy (increasing $r$ and reducing $k$ respectively) leads to an increase in the first term (more computation at each node) and decrease in the second term (less delay due to stragglers).
+\end{coro} Observe that in \eqref{eqn:mds_latency} above, adding redundancy (reducing $\mdsnum$) leads to an increase in the first term (more computation at each node) and decrease in the second term (less delay due to stragglers).
 Thus, straggler mitigation comes at the cost of additional computation at the workers which might even lead to an increase in latency.
-This is seen in \Cref{fig:simulations} where the latency actually increases on adding redundancy for the MDS-coded case. \end{rem}
+This is in contrast to \Cref{thm:probltlatency,thm:ltlatency} which indicates that the expected latency of the rateless coded strategy always decreases on adding redundancy (increasing $\strag$).
+Moreover, the presence of the log-factor in the second term causes $\runtime_{\text{MDS}}$ to always be larger than $\runtime_{\text{ideal}}$ since there is no log-factor in the term containing $1/\exprate$ in the upper bound on $\runtime_{\text{ideal}}$ (\Cref{lem:ideallatency}).